Smartsheet Candidate Privacy Notice

 - Employment history.
 This includes information about your previous employers and job titles.

 - Reference information.
-This includes information about your professional references that you share with us (including their name, contact information and job title, though it is your responsibility to get your references’ consent to share their personal information with us), as well as information we receive from background checks (when we have them completed for a role), and information provided by other third parties.
+This includes information about your professional references that you share with us (including their name, contact information, and job title, though it is your responsibility to get your references’ consent to share their personal information with us), information we receive from background checks (when we have them completed for a role), and information provided by other third parties.

 - Previous applications and roles with us.
 This includes information about any prior applications you may have made for a position with us or any previous employment history with us.